sensu/sensu-docs/content/sensu-go/6.9/operations/manage-secrets/secrets.md

 A secret resource definition refers to a secrets `id` and a secrets `provider`.
 Read the [secrets provider reference][7] for the provider specification.

+This example shows a resource definition for a secret that uses Sensu's `Env` secrets provider:

 {{< language-toggle >}}